iotaledger/iota-wiki/docs/learn/smart-contracts/core_concepts/state_manager.md

 - `delay`: how many states to delay making the snapshot; it must be considerably smaller than `stateManager.pruningMinStatesToKeep`.
   The default is 20.
 - `localPath`: the path to the snapshots folder in this node's disk.
 Default is `waspdb/snap`.
-- `networkPaths`: the comma separated list of urls which serve snapshots.
-The urls may have http (e.g., `http://server.org/path/`) or https
+- `networkPaths`: the comma-separated list of URLs that serve snapshots.
+The URLs may have the HTTP (e.g., `http://server.org/path/`) or the HTTPS
-  (e.g., `https://server.org/path/`) scheme for remote locations or file (e.g., `file://path/to/folder`) scheme for local snapshot locations.
+  (e.g., `https://server.org/path/`) scheme for remote locations or a file path (e.g., `file://path/to/folder`) scheme for local snapshot locations.
-  Scheme is compulsory in the url.
+  The scheme is compulsory in the URL.
 The list is empty by default.

 ### WAL